-We buy houses in San Antonio Area for many various reasons, and ONE of those reasons is because people have financial problems or they fall behind on taxes for some reason.
+We buy houses in San Antonio and Surrounding Cities. for many various reasons, and ONE of those reasons is because people have financial problems or they fall behind on taxes for some reason.
 It’s easy to ignore these problems, but many of them are easier to avoid if you know how to prepare for them.
 While the budgeting mistakes below do not apply to every situation, they will still provide some helpful questions to ask yourself, and hopefully, will give you a small start to managing your finances and budget a little more easily.

 #1 – Being disorganized.